MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 - Connectivity: The Azure Arc-enabled server must be *Connected* for enrollment.
 Disconnected and expired servers aren't eligible.
 Usage of the included benefits requires connectivity.

-- Regions: Activation is available in all regions where Azure Arc-enabled servers has regional availability except for China North 2, China North 3, and China East 2.
+- Regions: Activation is available in all regions where Azure Arc-enabled servers has regional availability except for US Gov Virginia, US Gov Arizona, China North 2, China North 3, and China East 2.

+- Environments: Supported environments include Hyper-V, VMware, SCVMM, Stack HCI, AVS, bare-metal, AWS, GCP, and OCI where servers are connected to Azure Arc.

 - Modes: Customers can use Monitor mode and extension allowlists or blocklists with their attestation to Azure Arc-enabled servers.